nexylan/gitlab-report/README.md

 ## Installation

-Clone the project and run `composer install`
+Clone the project and run `composer install`.

 ## Usage